 This Whirlpool model is susceptible to spinning malfunctions due to system faults and user errors.

-Doing laundry is a chore, and you rely on your Whirlpool washer to make it an easier and more efficient job.
+Doing laundry can be a hassle, and you depend on your Whirlpool washer to make the task more manageable and efficient.

 Frequently Asked Questions

 If your Whirlpool washer isn’t spinning, you should try these troubleshooting tips.
 You could unclog the drainage system, repair faulty motor coupling, drive belt, lid switch, or door lock, or reset the washer.